mozilla/donate.mozilla.org/docs/Client_Server.md

 `/data/pages.js` is a simple list of pages, it doesn't deal with locale or currency pages. `/scripts/paths.js` then compiles a list of all possible paths based on our pages.

-Webpack then uses [SimpleHtmlPrecompiler](https://www.npmjs.com/package/simple-html-precompiler) plugin to turn those paths into static HTML files.

-`SimpleHtmlPrecompiler` calls `React.renderToStaticMarkup` for each path, building in locale and currency data, and returns the resulting HTML from `renderToStaticMarkup` to Webpack.

 ## React Client Side

 Once the static page is served up, React checks for any changes, it shouldn't find any, and should do nothing.
 From here React works as normal.